zeek/zeek/scripts/zeekygen/example.zeek.rst

 Events
 ######
-.. zeek:id:: ZeexygenExample::an_event
+.. zeek:id:: ZeekygenExample::an_event

    :Type: :zeek:type:`event` (name: :zeek:type:`string`)

    Summarize "an_event" here.
    Give more details about "an_event" here.

-   ZeexygenExample::a_function should not be confused as a parameter in the generated docs, but it also doesn't generate a cross-reference link.
-Use the see role instead: :zeek:see:`ZeexygenExample::a_function`.
+   ZeekygenExample::a_function should not be confused as a parameter in the generated docs, but it also doesn't generate a cross-reference link.
+Use the see role instead: :zeek:see:`ZeekygenExample::a_function`.

    :name: Describe the argument here.

 Functions
 #########
-.. zeek:id:: ZeexygenExample::a_function
+.. zeek:id:: ZeekygenExample::a_function

    :Type: :zeek:type:`function` (tag: :zeek:type:`string`, msg: :zeek:type:`string`) : :zeek:type:`string`